Aditya9329/oop/README.md

 #### Function Overloading
 Function overloading occurs when we have many functions with similar names but different arguments.
 The arguments may differ in terms of number or type.

+#### Runtime Polymorphism
+This happens when an object’s method is invoked/called during runtime rather than during compile time.
+Runtime polymorphism is achieved through function overriding.
+The function to be called/invoked is established during runtime.

+#### Function Overriding
+Function overriding occurs when a function of the base class is given a new definition in a derived class.
+At that time, we can say the base function has been overridden.